broadsage/.github/profile/README.md

 ### Supporting Open Source

 In addition to creating and maintaining Open Source projects, Broadsage also contributes, sponsors (both financially and via licenses) many Open Source projects.
-Find out more about how [Broadsage helps Open Source](https://broadsage.com/opensource).

 ### What We Do 🚀